-We didn’t even know that it existed before we arrived, but our friend Gilbert a resident of the city took us on a great day tour around town and our first stop was Haw Par.
+We didn’t even know that this cultural park existed before we arrived, but our friend Gilbert who is a resident of Singapore took us on a great tour to the village on a hill that is located Pasir Panjang.

-It was very lucky that we had Gilbert there as our tour guide.
-We didn’t know the first thing about Chinese Mythology, so it was amazing to have him explain each exhibit to us.
+We didn’t know the first thing about Chinese Mythology, so it was amazing to have Gilbert explain each exhibit to us.

-You see, Haw Par is an attraction that consists of several different scenes of statues depicting Chinese Mythology, legends and characters.
+You see, Haw Par is an attraction that consists of several different scenes of statues depicting Chinese Mythology, legendendary stories and well-known Chinese characters.

-The most interesting and shocking exhibit at Haw Par Villa is the Ten Courts of Hell.
+The most interesting and shocking exhibit at Haw Par Villa is the 10 Courts of Hell.

 It tells the story of the ten steps of judgement before reincarnation.